robin850/carrierwave-dropbox/README.md

 gem 'carrierwave-dropbox'
 ~~~

-And make sure that it get installed running the `bundle` command.
+And make sure that it gets installed running the `bundle` command.
 Then, you have
 to run the `rake authorize` command to authorize your application to access to
 your Dropbox.